 “If there is competent evidence that this happened some of those murders could possibly go away,” said Bailey, “possibly including some of the murders in the indictment.”

-Although Bailey says that would be surprising, it’s not out of the realm of possibilities.
+Although Bailey says that would be surprising, it’s not out of the

 And that has some of Bulger’s alleged victims’ relatives upset.